alexchexes/php-schema2class/README.md

 - Class/enum names for sub‑objects are derived from property names.
 - Classes generated for array items are suffixed with "Item".
 See [`Example\Advanced\User::$hobbies`](examples/advanced/generated/User.php#L203).
 - `oneOf`/`anyOf` alternatives are suffixed with "AlternativeX", where _X_ is an incrementing integer.
 See [`Example\Advanced\User::$payment`](examples/advanced/generated/User.php#L188).
-- The static method `buildFromInput(array $data[, bool $validate = true])` accepts an array (for example the result of `json_decode(..., true)`), validates it against the schema, and creates the full object graph.
+- The static method `fromInput(array $data[, bool $validate = true])` accepts an array (for example the result of `json_decode(..., true)`), validates it against the schema, and creates the full object graph.
 No additional mapping is required.
-  **Note:** Do not instantiate the class directly; always use `buildFromInput(...)`.
+  **Note:** Do not instantiate the class directly; always use `fromInput(...)`.
-- To disable validation, pass `false` as the second argument of `buildFromInput($data, false)`.
+- To disable validation, pass `false` as the second argument of `fromInput($data, false)`.
 Use at your own risk.
-- If your schema has default values and you want to use them to populate the object properties that are not set in the input, pass the parameter `materializeDefaults = true` to `buildFromInput`.
+- If your schema has default values and you want to use them to populate the object properties that are not set in the input, pass the parameter `materializeDefaults = true` to `fromInput`.
 The parameter is generated only when the schema has default values.
 - The `toArray()` method returns a plain PHP array representation of the object
 - The `toStdClass()` method returns a plain PHP `stdClass` representation of the object (useful if you need to distinguish objects from arrays — for example, when the object is empty or has numeric keys)
 - Properties are immutable by default; use `withX()` (or `withoutX()` for optional values) to create modified copies.
 Pass `--mutable-setters` to generate classic `setX()` methods instead.